Medvedev tops Tsitsipas in Australia to reach 2nd Slam final - WHIZ News

 But Medvedev, his baseline defense exquisite, proved too tough.

+“He’s a player who has unlocked pretty much everything in the game,” Tsitsipas said.

-Down a set and a break early, Tsitsipas sat down at a changeover and chucked an open water bottle, causing a splash on the court that forced ball kids to scramble for towels to wipe up the mess.
+Down a set and a break in the second, Tsitsipas sat down at a changeover and chucked an open water bottle, causing a splash on the court that forced ball kids to scramble for towels to wipe up the mess.
 The petulant scene drew a side-eye from Medvedev.

 Early in the third set, Medvedev told chair umpire James Keothavong that Tsitsipas’ father, who also coaches him, “is talking way too much” from the stands.